irtnog/lethbridge/CONTRIBUTING.md

 - `make`—creates a virtual environment named `.venv` in the current working directory and performs an editable installation of this project, including development and testing tools

-- `make pre-commit`—installs pre-commit hooks (requires the virtual environment to be active in your code editor or [Git porcelain](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain))
+- `make pre-commit`—installs optional pre-commit hooks that require the virtual environment to be active in your code editor or [Git porcelain](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain)

 - `. .venv/bin/activate` (Bourne shells), `source .venv/bin/activate.csh` (C shells), etc.—activates the virtual environment